rustenburgJ/IASC-2P02/blog.md

 How education is delivered is important because the manifest function or intended purpose of formal education is knowledge, training students in reading, writing, and arithmetic, as well as many other subjects.
 “Canadians spend much of their lives in classrooms,” affected by “a hidden curriculum, in our schools … where the latent function of education, the inculcation of values that, though not explicitly taught, form an inherent part of a school’s message” (Henslin: 71).
 The hidden message, women are not good at nor found in STEM (Science, Technology, Engineering, & Mathematics https://www.ed.gov/stem ) classes compared to the Arts disciplines.

+Structures responding to and marginalizing race -  For feminism, there is no one woman's story, but many stories, and class and race tell different stories for white and non-whites.
+The one/the other and the question is "Who benefits?"
+There is difference, the other is always in relation to the one, but the other can never be 'the one' unless we work together for change.

 ### Article Analysis, Comments on A Parallel Structure of UNIX and Race